My lost 28 USD oil price wager

 Had I known the truth, I would sure have said so and not have just come closer than anyone else.

-The real problem is that most energy business (and indeed most big business) is based on business plans that all are rooted in prediction of the wrong kind.
-When you write your business plan, you will have to show a way to profitability, which means that you need to show revenues, cost stacks and a whole plethora of numbers that show that you have drilled the issues to the very end.
+The real problem is that most energy business (and indeed most big businesses) is based on business plans that all are rooted in predictions of the wrong kind.
+When you write your business plan, you will have to show a way to profitability, which means that you need to show revenues, cost stacks, and a whole plethora of numbers that show that you have drilled the issues to the very end.
 You will present a view of the future as you see it, which means that you are predicting.
-However, we have just seen that accurate prediction is absolutely impossible.
+However, we have just seen that accurate prediction is impossible.

-They all were wrong as not one single Quant predicted the situation we are in today when it really mattered.
-Anyone still remembers the forecasts with USD 80 as a low price scenario?
+They all were wrong as not one single Quant predicted the situation we are in today when it mattered.
+Does anyone still remember the forecasts with USD 80 as a low-price scenario?
 That’s all rubble now but every single Quant on the planet had bet his balls on those scenarios just two years ago.
 One look at the situation for European energy companies suffices to know that a dose of “Sail setting” training would have done all of them good.

 But using our gut requires guts as sometimes you will be wrong and that’s just the way it is.
 It’s not safe but it’s the best you have.